Jerrycan: Modern use

 The German design jerrycan is still a standard container for fuel and other liquids in the armies of the NATO countries.

 Finnish designer Eero Rislakki designed a plastic jerrycan in 1970 with a small screwable stopper on the top side behind the handle to allow air flowing in to ensure smooth fuel outflow.
 It is lighter than the original design yet almost as sturdy.
-It was quickly adopted by the Finnish armed forces, and is commercially available.

-Current regulations
+Regulations

+United States

-In the United States, the jerrycan is defined by the Code of Federal Regulation, 49 CFR 171.8 as "a metal or plastic packaging of rectangular or polygonal cross-section".
+The jerrycan is defined by the Code of Federal Regulation, 49 CFR 171.8 as "a metal or plastic packaging of rectangular or polygonal cross-section".
 As of 10 January 2009 all portable fuel containers are required to conform to two new regulations: